jorik041/Emerald-AI-wiki/Setting-up-an-AI's-Animations.md

-Setting up an AI's Animations
+# Setting up an AI's Animations
+Emerald AI features nearly 100 usable animations.
+However, not all of these have to be used.
+It is important that all needed animations are setup before testing to avoid errors.